deivyka/tone_generator/README.md

 ![alt text](https://github.com/vjhansen/tone_generator/blob/master/misc/W04D1ToneGenerator.png?raw=true)

 This circuit is a modulus counter plus toggle flip-flop.
-I connected a speaker (piezo buzzer) to Pin K2 of Pmod Header JA and GND on the Basys 3.

 The “Do” musical note *f<sub>Do</sub>* has a frequency of 261.626 Hz, and the period (or cycle) *T<sub>Do</sub> = 1/f<sub>Do</sub>* = (1/261.626) = 3822 µs.